• Skip to primary navigation

 Fridge: Store any leftover burnt ends in an airtight container in the refrigerator for up to 3-4 days.

 Freezer: Place in an airtight, freezer safe container and place in the freezer for up to three months.
+Allow to thaw in the refrigerator overnight before reheating.

 What kind of pellets should I use for Pork Belly Burnt Ends?